The $4 billion problem designers can’t shake

 Of course, just because something is built to last doesn’t mean it’s always gentle on the environment.
 Plenty of designers and design companies make furniture using toxic chemicals and unsustainable materials, like virgin plastic.
 But as pressure mounts on companies of all kinds to slash their carbon emissions, furniture brands will have to innovate—and that’s exactly where counterfeiters can’t compete.
 Kartell, an Italian brand renowned for plastic furniture and lighting, has started making its famous Componibili storage table out of bioplastic.
 The bio-version is now a best seller at MoMA Design Store.
 Kartell is also researching plant-based polycarbonate alternatives for its Bourgie Lamp by Memphis designer Ferruccio Laviani.

 All these advances require significant capital and labor—which is why Be Original Americas describes knockoffs as “not just the theft of an idea, but the theft of opportunity.”
-“It’s a core thesis of Be Original that investments in originality make possible further investments and new design and new innovations,” Watson says.
+“It’s a core thesis of Be Original Americas that investments in originality make possible further investments and new design and new innovations,” Watson says.
 “I get super geeked out about the kinds of innovations that some of our teams are working on, like desks that are made from fabric scraps.
 Projects like that take years of R&D. But we have to do a better job of getting those stories out.
 That’s one of the challenges facing not just Herman Miller but all makers who are investing in innovation: Building the awareness and [conveying] the value of that work.”